dastbal/Ionic-JournalApp/README.md

 * Add firebase
 * Add more ways to save journal data
-* Add filter to obtaind data
+* Add filter to obtain the data